gtalarico/revitpythonwrapper/docs/_build/html/_sources/element.rst.txt

 ..
 Note::
-    These classes inherit from the classes listed above, but make some adjustments to compensate for disimilarties in in Wall Families.
+    These classes inherit from the classes listed above, but make some adjustments to compensate for dissimilarities in in Wall Families.

     When retrieving the FamilySymbol from an instance, and the  Family from a Symbol, one might uses ``instance.Symbol`` and ``symbol.Family``.